perimetral/deepstream.io-storage-mariadb/README.md

 **Why use MariaDB with Deepstream?**

-MariaDB is one of supported connectors for Deepstream which is used for data recordong.
+MariaDB is one of supported connectors for Deepstream which is used for data recording.
 It is modified to get SQL-based relational storage working with Deepstream data structure which is JSON blobs identified by key.
 MariaDB is focused on performance of low-level NoSQL mechanisms and stability of classic SQL syntax based data operations.

 **Downsides?**